Ocean to Table Lobster in the Canadian Maritimes

 Way down at the bottom of the Bay of Fundy or the Atlantic Ocean, the lobster life cycle is tough and long.
 If they survive youth and don’t get eaten by predators, then they go through a process of survival that is quite a roller coaster.
 We know them as having hard shells when they end up on our plates, but in order to grow, they have to molt that shell, leaving them completely exposed – at which time they hide under rocks and hope for the best.

-They outgrow and shed their shells up to 25 times during the first 5 years of their life.
+They outgrow and shed their shells up to 25 times during the first five years of their life.
 In addition to that cool fact, I learned they also have magic powers – they can drop and regenerate claws, arms, eyes, and legs like a superhero!
 However, if the body and tail get separated, they’ll die.
-Water temperature is key as it determines their molting and hibernation states, which is why you see live lobsters kept in circulating cool water bins as it keeps them in a mild state of hibernation while we get around to buying and eating them.
+Water temperature is key as it determines their molting and hibernation states, which is why you see live lobsters kept in circulating cool water bins.
+It keeps them in a mild state of hibernation while we get around to buying and eating them.

 The Catch